 To play the Cm chord, move down a fret and either use three fingers, or use a barre chord again on C, E and A strings, third fret.
 The Dm chord is very similar to playing the F chord.
 You just need to add your ring finger to the C string, second fret.

 Up next we've got Em, Fm, and Gm.
-After these three, you'll have played 14 new ukulele chords!
+After these three, you will have played 14 new ukulele chords!
 These chords aren't exceptionally hard, but will require some practice to trigger your muscle memory.

 To get the Em chord down, you'll need to use your first three fingers and reach over the strings to fret.
 Start with your first finger on the A string, second fret.
 Your second finger will be E string, third fret.
 Lastly, your third finger will be on the C string, fourth fret.